Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsection{Computational Efficiency}

-It is important to evaluate the inference cost of multi-task prediction models, since using a shared backbone reduces memory consumption compared to running separate networks for each task.
-Table~\ref{tab:lowlight} highlights that our multi-task framework provides significant computational advantages.
-For instance, the B2 model delivers strong performance ($54.72$ mIoU, $5.53$ RMSE) with only $120.6$ MB memory footprint and $28.9$ ms latency, substantially more efficient than foundation models like SSAM-H ($3350.5$ MB, $34117$ ms) and DAM-L ($1279.1$ MB, $60.8$ ms).
-Furthermore, the B2 model provides near real-time operation at $7$ Hz on an NVIDIA Jetson Nano embedded platform and is directly applicable in mobile robotics.
+It is important to evaluate the inference cost of multi-task prediction models, since a shared backbone reduces memory consumption compared to running separate networks per task.
+As shown in Table~\ref{tab:lowlight}, our framework provides significant computational advantages.
+For instance, the B2 model delivers strong performance ($54.72$ mIoU, $5.53$ RMSE) with only $120.6$ MB memory footprint and $28.9$ ms latency, substantially more efficient than SSAM-H ($3350.5$ MB, $34117$ ms) and DAM-L ($1279.1$ MB, $60.8$ ms), while achieving near real-time operation at 77 7 Hz on an NVIDIA Jetson Nano.
 The scalability across backbone sizes (B0 to B5) allows for flexible deployment based on computational constraints, with even the lightweight B0 variant achieving reasonable performance ($43.02$ mIoU) while requiring minimal resources ($40.0$ MB, $20.6$ ms).